The Regularity of Critical Points to Scale-Invariant Curvature Energies in Dimension 4: Introduction

-The natural variational framework in which this Lagrangian can be studied is the one of {\it weak immersions} in the critical Sobolev Space $W^{3,2}(\Sigma^4,{\R}^5)$ introduced successively by the fourth author in 2-dimension in \cite{Riv14} (see also \cite{Ri16}) and more recently by the last two authors in arbitrary dimension in \cite{MarRiv2}.
+As explained above, the natural variational framework in which the Lagrangian \eqref{eq:Dir_n} can be studied is not the one of $C^3$ immersions, but the one of {\it weak immersions} in the critical Sobolev Space $W^{3,2}(\Sigma^4,{\R}^m)$ ($m\ge 5$) introduced successively by the fourth author in 2-dimension in \cite{Riv14, Ri16} and more recently by the last two authors in arbitrary dimensions in \cite{MarRiv2}.
 We adopt the following definition. \begin{Dfi} Let $(\Sigma^4,h)$ be a 4-dimensional closed oriented Riemannian manifold.
 We define

 Here $g_{\bP}=\bP^* g_{\std}$ denotes the metric induced by the weak immersion $\bP$.
-We define $\mathcal{I}_{1,2}(B^4,\R^5)$ analogously, replacing $h$ by the Euclidean metric on $B^4$. \end{Dfi}
+We define $\mathcal{I}_{1,2}(B^4,\R^m)$ analogously, replacing $h$ by the Euclidean metric on $B^4$. \end{Dfi}